 All around support

 At university, academic support is available whenever you need it.
-However, polytechnics often pride themselves on the all-around support given to students, with many even providing on-site childcare options for parents.
-Health and wellbeing, learning, disability, and career support is often made readily available.
+However, polytechnics often pride themselves on the all-around support given to students.
+On top of academic support, health and wellbeing, learning, disability, and career support is often made readily available.

 Study your way